 Bay of Pigs

 It won’t take long!
 Playa Giron is predominately a village of houses and homestays.
 Wandering around the place, you’ll feel like you’re one of the locals as things aren’t really tailored here yet for mass tourism.
 Wander to the beach and enjoy some rays.
 There are a couple of stores, hotels and a post office with one or two eateries.

-The beach is popular with locals and is filled with a little rough golden sand with some palm trees.
+The beach is popular with locals and is filled with rough golden sand and some palm trees.
 Read a book, have a kick about with a football, sunbathe or take a dip.
 As far as beaches go, there are better ones in Cuba, but Giron doesn’t mean or want to be the best.
 It is intricate and personal, and you might just find that a little charming.

-The revolution of Cuba and the years of strained relations with the US is something very much known.
-The part that Giron has to play was significant too.
+Playa Giron is named after a French pirate who came to these shores back in the 1600s.
+The locals resented him and his life was ended here.
+The part that Giron played in consolidation Cuba's revolution was significant.
 The US attempted a raid in 1961 via Giron but ultimately was stifled.
-The CIA trained the troups and backed the failed invasion which lasted only three days and lead to Cuba overcoming the planned attack.
+The CIA trained the troops and backed the failed invasion which lasted only three days and lead to Cuba overcoming the planned attack.
 This small ‘victory’ for Cuba is still very much well thought of throughout Cuba and especially in Giron, as you’ll notice this through accounts and photography in the Museo de la Intervencion.

 The diving and snorkelling in this area is excellent.
 There are several international dive centres at different places along the bay.
 Snorkelling can be done directly from the rocky coast.
 There are some great day walks through the inland forest, some of which lead to caves and cenote freshwater swimming holes where you can snorkel with turtles and fish.
 The region is a prestigious birdwatching destination.
 Both native and migratory species can be observed in the forests and there are populations of pink flamingoes in areas of salt flats at the western end of the bay.